Skip to main content

 Click New automation

 Click New automation in the top-right corner.
+The New automation dialog opens with a gallery of templates.
+Browse them all under All templates, or narrow by category: Back office, Magic button, Prospecting, and Reviews & touch points.
+Pick a template, or choose Start from scratch to begin with a blank canvas.
 If you have an unsaved draft from a previous session, you’ll be asked whether to continue editing or start fresh.

 3